ibm-cloud-docs/EventStreams/eventstreams155.md

 {{site.data.keyword.messagehub}} uses a concept called envelope encryption to implement customer-managed keys.
 Envelope encryption is a multi-layered practice.
 The key used to encrypt the actual data is known as a data encryption key (DEK).
 The DEK itself is never stored, but instead is encrypted using a second key known as the key encryption key (KEK) to create a wrapped DEK.
 To decrypt data, the wrapped DEK must first be decrypted to get the DEK.
 This process is possible only by accessing the KEK, which in this case is your root key stored in [{{site.data.keyword.keymanagementservicefull}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-about){:new_window}.

 You own the KEK, which you create as a root key in the {{site.data.keyword.keymanagementserviceshort}} service.
 The {{site.data.keyword.messagehub}} service never sees the root (KEK) key.
-Instead {{site.data.keyword.messagehub}} requests that the {{site.data.keyword.keymanagementserviceshort}} service wraps or unwraps a DEK with the customer root key.
+Instead {{site.data.keyword.messagehub}} requests that the {{site.data.keyword.keymanagementserviceshort}} service wraps or unwraps a DEK with the root key.
 If you revoke access to this key, or delete the key the data can no longer be decrypted.

 Keys are secured in {{site.data.keyword.keymanagementserviceshort}} using FIPS 140-2 Level 3 certified cloud-based hardware security modules (HSMs) that protect against the theft of information.
 Data is stored in {{site.data.keyword.messagehub}} using Advanced Encryption Standard (AES-256).